 We continue progress in the traditional sports and introduce new activities which may appeal to a wider cross-section of students.
-In the summer term of Year 11 our programme is more flexible and students are able to make a choice of activities.
+In the summer term of Year 11 our programme is more flexible, and students can make a choice of activities.

-The underlying need for fitness awareness and improvement is addressed directly as well as being inherent in all activities, so students will be in a position to plan their own programme for use out of school.
+The underlying need for fitness awareness and improvement is addressed directly as well as being inherent in all activities, so students will be able to plan their own programme for use out of school.